WebAssembly/workloads/README.md

 The goals of the repo are:
-* to provide a common place to share workloads between developers of WebAssembly applications, engines and toolchain
+* to provide a common place to share workloads between developers of WebAssembly applications, engines and toolchains
 * to provide meaningful measurements of realistic paths through realistic codebases (i.e., not collect synthetic benchmarks) that are dominated by WebAssembly performance (i.e., not APIs like WebGL)